Regulators in the European Union are reportedly struggling to decide how best to regulate Facebook Libra and the wider sector.

-The European Securities and Markets Authority (ESMA) has tightened the screws on cryptocurrency contracts for differences.
+The European Securities and Markets Authority has announced plans for a new legal framework governing the cryptocurrency sector.

 The 5MLD will require Simplecoin to implement and adhere to several anti-money laundering and know-your-customer policies.

 The U.K.-based company, Bottle Pay announced that it will shut down due to conflicts on the new anti-money-laundering guidelines coming to the European Union.